rising-dancho/flask-react-native/README.md

 ```
 uh..oh!! can't deploy!! hahahaha damn son! no one's gonna carry the boats!!
 currently having issues with "mysqlclient" requirement causing issues and errors upon deployment!
-of course, don't want to deploy on non free platforms
+of course, don't want to deploy on non free hosting platforms
 just so that i can get my simple crud app running on the web..
 however, i found a free alternative.. "pythonanywhere.com". although it can work.
 it's not worth the trouble. the free account is slow and service would be poor.